 Define Your Strategic Goals

-One of the most important things you need to do when creating your marketing strategy is to define the results that the company wants to achieve.
-Such goals might be increasing brand awareness, implementing a cost-effective approach, organizing the work-distribution process, implementing monitoring capabilities, increasing flexibility, introducing a new product, or entering new markets.
+One of the most important things you need to do when creating an effective marketing strategy is to define the results that the company wants to achieve.
+Your strategic planning goals might be increasing brand awareness, implementing a cost-effective approach, organizing the work-distribution process, implementing monitoring capabilities, increasing flexibility, introducing a new product, or entering new markets.

 How to Formulate Your Goals

-Well, as we’ve mentioned in the first article about implementing a reliable and effective marketing strategy, before starting with your strategy, you have to do a competitor research and define your buyer personas.
-While doing this, you’ll most certainly mark areas you need to improve to achieve greater results.
+Well, as we’ve mentioned in the first article about implementing a reliable and effective marketing strategy, before starting with your strategy, you have to do competitor research and define your buyer personas.
+As a result, you’ll most certainly mark areas you need to improve to achieve greater results.

 The goals are not precise tasks that need to be performed such as “Create buyer personas” or “Redesign website.”
 They’re more thorough and address broader issues, serving as a guide to making precise tasks for each goal.
 A goal should represent all of the tasks needed to be done in a certain area.

-Once your goals are defined, it’s advisable to group them into strategic themes.
+Once you’ve defined your strategic planning goals, it’s advisable to group them into strategic themes.
 Each theme should represent a broader area of interest.
 Good exemplary themes are “Product Communication & Development,” “Business Growth,” or “Teamwork and team capabilities.”

-This differentiation will help everyone within the team to get a better idea of what’s expected of them and what their work output is contributing to.
+This differentiation will help everyone within the team to understand the expectations and what their work output is contributing to.
 It’ll also mark certain goals as part of the same theme, enabling a more thorough understanding for the viewer.

 Add Strategic Initiatives to Each Goal

-The strategic initiatives are time-framed projects and programs outside of everyday operational activities, designed to help the company achieve its marketing and business goals.
+The strategic initiatives are time-framed projects and programs outside of everyday operational activities.
+Their aim is to help the company achieve its marketing and business goals.
 Examples of such initiatives are “Creating and using a dashboard to monitor progress,” “Creating a Blog Space,” or “Planning and conducting an ICO.”

 Each strategic initiative is always linked to a goal.
-If you come up with an initiative but you can’t link to a goal, you either didn’t formulate your goals adequately or the initiative is not contributing to the results you want to achieve and thus might be unnecessary.
+If you come up with an initiative but you can’t link it to a goal, you either didn’t formulate your goals adequately.
+Alternatively, the initiative may not contribute in an obvious way to the results you want to achieve and thus might be unnecessary.

-Initiatives give goals an additional depth, presenting an in-detail view of all creative efforts required.
+Initiatives give goals in an effective marketing strategy an additional depth, presenting an in-depth view of all creative efforts required.
 Let’s say we have a goal “Raise Brand Awareness” that is part of the “Business Growth” theme.
 Strategic initiatives connected to it might be to “Create a Blog Space,” “Optimize Newsletters,” “Create Social Media Content Strategy,” or “Participate in niche events.”

 The initiatives put the vision into practice.
-Each of them should have a description explaining how the given initiative will influence the goal it’s linked to.
-This will increase the understanding of employees and stakeholders regarding the strategy and will prove whether an initiative is contributing to the overall strategy or it’s unnecessary.
+Each of them should have a description explaining how it will influence the end goal.
+As a result, employees and stakeholders will have a better understanding of the overall strategy.